Alderheart/Prefill-Dashboard/README.md

 # Prefill Dashboard

 A React-based dashboard application for managing form field prefill mappings.
 This application allows users to configure how form fields can be prefilled from other forms or global data sources, while respecting form dependencies.
+Built for a technical screen at [Avantos.ai](https://avantos.ai/).

 ## Features